Aaron98990/ways-of-the-game/misconduct.md

     - this applies to the entire field of play, including the defensive third
     - front holding is deceptive as it's hard to see for the match offcial [Example 1](https://youtu.be/06lqnmddvKQ?feature=shared&t=614)
     - the player being held often times stop playing, making the offense obvious
-    - a player that is being held (limiting their fmovement) that tries to push the opponent off should not be cautioned unless they throw the opponent to the ground or do anything else that is unreasonable
+    - a player that is being held (limiting their movement) that tries to push the opponent off should not be cautioned unless they throw the opponent to the ground or do anything else that is unreasonable
   - blatantly committing handball unless the ball was leaving the field of play
   - interfering with the goalkeeper when they are releasing the ball (impeding, holding, swiping at the ball, attempting to kick)
   - retaliation foul, including for perceived uncalled foul